astojanov/astojanov.github.io/projects/clover/index.md

 This library is implemented in collaboration with [Tyler Michael Smith](https://github.com/tlrmchlsmth) as a research project at [Department of Computer Science at ETH Zurich](https://www.inf.ethz.ch/), supervised by [Dan Alistarh](https://people.csail.mit.edu/alistarh/) and [Markus Püschel](https://www.inf.ethz.ch/personal/markusp/).
-The work is published at [SIPS 2018](http://sites.ieee.org/sips2018/) and detailed overview of the Clover library can be found in the pre-printe available [here](/publications/preprint/005_sips18-sclover.pdf).
+Experimental results of this work are published at [SIPS 2018](http://sites.ieee.org/sips2018/) and are accessible in in the pre-print version [here](/publications/preprint/005_sips18-sclover.pdf).

 <br />